-Gold imports, which have a bearing on the country’s current account deficit (CAD), fell 8.86 percent to USD 27 billion (about Rs 1.90 lakh crore) during the April-February period of the current financial year, according to commerce ministry data.
+Gold imports, that have an impression on the country’s accounting deficit (CAD), fell 8.86 % to USD 27 billion (about Rs 1.90 lakh crore) throughout the April-February period of the current financial year, according to commerce ministry data.

-Imports of the yellow metal stood at USD 29.62 billion in the corresponding period of 2018-19.
+Imports of the yellow metal stood at USD 29.62 billion within the corresponding period of 2018-19

 The decline in gold imports has helped in narrowing the country’s trade deficit to USD 143.12 billion during the April-February period of the current fiscal, as against USD 173 billion a year ago.

 Gold imports had been recording negative growth since December last year.
-India is the largest importer of gold, which mainly caters to the demand of the jewelry industry.
+India is the largest importer of gold, that primarily caters to the demand of the jewelry business.

 In volume terms, the country imports 800-900 tonnes of gold annually.

-To mitigate the negative impact of gold imports on the trade deficit and CAD, the government increased the import duty on the metal to 12.5 percent from 10 percent.
+In volume terms, the country imports 800-900 tonnes of gold annually.
+To mitigate the negative impact of gold imports on the deficit and CAD, the govt. increased the duty on the metal to 12.5 % from 10 %.

-Industry experts claim that businesses in the sector are shifting their manufacturing bases to neighboring countries due to the high duty.
+Industry consultants claim that companies within the sector are shifting their producing bases to neighboring countries because of the high duty

-Gems and jewelry exporters had asked for a reduction in import duty to 4 percent.
+Gems and jewellery exporters had asked for a discount on import duty to 4%.

-Gems and jewelry exports declined 8.25 percent to USD 33.78 billion in April-February this fiscal.
+Gems and jewellery exports declined 8.25 % to USD 33.78 billion in April-February this fiscal.